 After one week, your sourdough starter is ACTIVE.
 That means you have beneficial bacteria that are doing their job and breaking down the enzymes in the flour.
 You can take your sourdough starter and use it to make things that don’t require yeast to rise, like biscuits or pancakes or waffles or banana bread.

 Your sourdough starter is mature when it’s been alive for about 4 weeks.
-That is when the starter is strong enough to take the place of yeast in breads and other baked goods.
+That is when the starter is strong enough to take the place of yeast in bread and other baked goods.

 It’s like teaching a baby how to walk.
 They need to learn how to use those muscles first, and then the muscles will get strong enough to support the weight of the body.